menemshasolomon/election-blog/content/post/2024-12-04-11-campaign-narrative-texas/index.markdown

 **2024 Election**

 In the 2024 election, Texas voters elected 25 Republicans and 13 Democrats to the House of Representatives.
-This represented no change from he 2022 midterm elections.
+This represented no change from the 2022 midterm elections.
 As mentioned above, Ted Cruz was re-elected to his position in the U.S. senate.
 15 seats in the Texas State Senate were up for election, seven went to Democrats and eight to Republicans.
 Republicans expanded their majority in the Texas House by flipping two seats in historically Democratic border districts.

 Texans also voted to elect a Railroad Commissioner, one member of the three-person board in charge of regulating the oil and gas industry.
 The republican incumbent won reelection for that position.